GenL: An extensible fitting program for Laue oscillations and whole pattern fitting: Application examples

 \subsection{The influence of roughness}

 Thin W~($110$) layers can be epitaxially grown on Al$_{2}$O$_{3}$~($11\bar{2}0$) substrates with high crystal quality despite a large lattice mismatch of 7.2~\% and 19.4~\% along W~[$1\bar{1}1$] and W~[$\bar{1}12$] directions \cite{Ravensburg2023}.
 The diffraction pattern of such a thin film, as shown in Fig.~\ref{fig:rough}, exhibits Laue oscillations around the W~($220$) Bragg peak.
 The Laue oscillations have a high degree of symmetry indicating a small degree of strain in the layer.
-Fitting the oscillations in \textsc{GenL} yields the fit displayed in blue in Fig.~\ref{fig:rough}.
-The fit captures the main Bragg peak position and the spacing of the oscillations well.
-However, the ratio of the height of the oscillations in relation to the main Bragg peak height is overestimated.
-Taking interface roughness into account in \textsc{GenL}, yields a better match of the relative intensity ratio.
-The corresponding fit estimating the roughness to be 4~{\AA} is displayed in red.
-This interface roughness obtained from the \textsc{GenL} fit is in agreement with roughness values at the W/capping interface obtained from Kiessig fringe fitting using \textsc{GenX} \cite{Bjorck2007, Glavic_Bjorck_2022} of the same sample \cite{Ravensburg2023}.
-The analysis of the \textsc{GenL} fitting employed in \cite{Ravensburg2023} contributed to the understanding that W exhibits semicoherent growth on Al$_{2}$O$_{3}$~($11\bar{2}0$) with an immediate strain relaxation taking place directly at the substrate/W interface and serves as an example of the successful application of \textsc{GenL} in studies on epitaxial growth.
+Fitting the oscillations including roughness in \textsc{GenL} yields the fit displayed in red in Fig.~\ref{fig:rough}.
+Based on the fit, the roughness is estimated to be 4~{\AA}.
+This interface roughness is in agreement with roughness values at the W/capping interface obtained from Kiessig fringe fitting using \textsc{GenX} \cite{Bjorck2007, Glavic_Bjorck_2022} of the same sample \cite{Ravensburg2023}.
+The analysis of the \textsc{GenL} fitting employed in \cite{Ravensburg2023} contributed to the understanding that W exhibits a semicoherent interface on Al$_{2}$O$_{3}$~($11\bar{2}0$) with an immediate strain relaxation taking place directly at the substrate/W interface and serves as an example of the successful application of \textsc{GenL} in studies on epitaxial growth.